Skip to content

 Using Python through IDE

-Integrated Development Environments or IDE are ideal for scripting in Python as well as other languages.
+Integrated Development Environments or IDEs are ideal for scripting in Python as well as other languages.
 See https://ritza.co/comparisons/pycharm-vs-spyder-vs-jupyter-vs-visual-studio-vs-anaconda-vs-intellij.html for a breakdown of of common ones such as Spyder, Pycharm, VS Code, R Studio, and Jupyter Lab.
 Essentially, IDE enable users to write scripts, access as well as view data, and view plots.
-These also enable users to generate analysis report that details steps of an analysis as well as the tool and the code use.
+Some IDEs enable users to generate analysis report that details steps of an analysis as well as the tool and the code use.

 Accessing Python at NIH